 This study presents the use of hybrid photovoltaic-fuel cell (PV-FC) renewable energy scheme for vehicle-to-grid (V2G) Battery–Charging stations.
 The hybrid PV-FC DC interface scheme is dynamically controlled using a self-regulating tri-loop controller based on multi-objective particle swarm optimisation.
 The proposed utilisation scheme ensures efficient DC source energy utilisation from the hybrid PV-FC DC with minimal DC current inrush conditions and a fully stabilised DC bus voltage.
 The multi-loop Battery–Charging regulator allows for hybrid (voltage, current and power) Charging modes for efficient, fast Charging and DC energy efficient utilisation.
 The proposed hybrid renewable green energy PV-FC Battery–Charging scheme is fully validated by simulation and laboratory prototype testing.

-Xuefeng Wang – 2nd expert on this subject based on the ideXlab platform
+Xuefeng Wang – One of the best experts on this subject based on the ideXlab platform.

 Resonant Converter for Battery Charging Applications With CC/CV Output ProfilesIEEE Access, 2020Co-Authors: Shuchang Wang, Xuefeng WangAbstract: